The Secret Garden (musical): Act II

-Back in the house, Neville faces down Mary as he threatens to send her away to boarding school, culminating in a violent confrontation between the doctor and the girl ("Disappear").
-Immediately after, Martha soothes Mary, telling her to stay strong ("Hold On").
-With Martha's help, Mary writes to Archibald in Paris ("Letter Song"), urging him to come home.
-Archibald's emotional turmoil continues to dominate him ("Where In the World"); however, Lily's ghost reappears, Archibald is able to see her, and she tells him that she always loved him.
-They come to the conclusion that her death was no one's fault, and Archibald can finally let her go as she tells him to care for their child and go home ("How Could I Ever Know").
-Returning, he enters the garden to find Colin completely healthy; in fact, he is beating Mary in a footrace when Archibald walks through the door.
-Archibald, a changed man, sends Neville away to his Paris flat and triumphantly embraces Mary and Colin back into his life.
-The spirits of Mary's parents join Lily, promising to keep the living safe for the rest of their days ("Finale").
+Back at Misselthwaite, Neville threatens to send Mary away to boarding school and slaps her ("Disappear").
+Immediately after, Martha tells Mary to stay strong ("Hold On"), helping Mary write to Archibald in Paris, urging him to come home ("Letter Song").
+Archibald initially disagrees ("Where In the World"); however, Lily's ghost gives him the courage to care for their child ("How Could I Ever Know").
+Returning home, he enters the garden to find Colin completely healthy, running around with Mary.
+A changed man, Archibald sends Neville away and triumphantly embraces Mary and Colin back into his life.
+The spirits of Mary's parents join Lily, promising to keep the children safe in the years to come ("Finale").

 Changes from the original novel

 Burnett's novel primarily focused on Mary and her interactions with Colin, Martha, and Dickon.
 The musical adds more emphasis on the adult characters by presenting (and to some extent, inventing) the shared history entwining the two families.
 Originally, Burnett stated that the name of Archibald's wife was Lilias, and that she was the sister of Mary Lennox's father; in the musical, Colin's and Mary's mothers are sisters named Lily and Rose respectively.

 In the book, Colin's private physician is an otherwise unnamed poor cousin of Archibald Craven; Colin privately remarks to Mary that Dr. Craven is the next heir to Misselthwaite and "always looks cheerful when [Colin's health] is worse", but Burnett also states that Dr. Craven is "not an unscrupulous man, though he was a weak one, and he did not intend to let [Colin] run into actual danger".
 The musical heightens the doctor's conflict of interest and makes him the primary antagonist as Archibald's brother, Dr. Neville Craven, who once hopelessly loved Lily.
 Mary expressly accuses of him of wanting Colin to die for the sake of his inheritance.